PejLab/LaDDR/README.md

 Either `run.sh` or `Snakefile` can be modified as needed to run the project.
 We recommend adapting the `Snakefile` for your project and using the [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow system.

+Aside from command line arguments for the dataset and/or batch for which to run a command, all parameters, file paths, etc. are specified in the `config.yaml` file, since they are often reused across commands.
 The default config contains parameters for the recommended binning and model fitting methods.
 To start with a config file containing all method options and parameters, use `latent-rna init myproject --config-type extended`.

 `examples/` contains two project directories set up to run example projects on two small datasets using either method.
 If you install the package from pip and do not have `examples/`, you can generate its two subdirectories with these commands: